 Creamy with a natural mild sweetness, Amazake or sweet sake is a popular Japanese hot drink during the New Year’s and Hina Matsuri (Doll Festival).
 In this post, you will see two ways to make Amazake: one with rice koji and the other one with sake lees.

-When I was younger, I always associated amazake (甘酒) or sweet sake with the taste of alcoholic sake.
+When I was younger, I always associated amazake (甘酒) with the taste of alcoholic sake.
 It was that distinct aroma of sake in the drink that gave me the impression that it would be too strong, so I would always pass on the drink when someone offered it.
-But please don’t make the same assumption as I did.
-The amazake you may be offered in Japan could be non-alcoholic amazake made with rice koji, instead of sake lees.
-The drink is so delicious!
-It’s been my favorite winter comfort drink for many years (I wish I would have tried it earlier!).
+I didn’t know there was a non-alcoholic version then.

 The history of amazake goes back to the Kofun period (250 to 538 AD), mentioned in The Nihon Shoki (日本書紀) or The Chronicles of Japan – the second-oldest book of classical Japanese history.

-If you are familiar with Korean sweet rice drink (sikhye) that’s served complementary at the end of a meal at Korean restaurant, you may think amazake is the same drink.
-But it’s not.
+By the way, if you are familiar with Korean sweet rice drink (sikhye) that is served complimentary at the end of a meal at a Korean restaurant, you may think amazake is the same drink.
+It is not.
 Amazake is made with rice, water, and sake lees (酒粕) or rice koji (米麹), while sikhye is made of malted barley flour, rice, sugar, and water.